 TTM: trailing 12 months

-There are currently 13.9 million GoPro shares held short by investors – that's known as GoPro's "short interest".
-This figure is 1.3% up from 13.8 million last month.
+There are currently 16.7 million GoPro shares held short by investors – that's known as GoPro's "short interest".
+This figure is 2.8% down from 17.2 million last month.

 There are a few different ways that this level of interest in shorting GoPro shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against GoPro.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against GoPro.

 Find out more about how you can short GoPro stock.